China-1977/merchant/Website/1977/docs/merchant/database.md

     type         varchar(10) not null,
     value        varchar(255) not null
 );
-comment on table master.resource is '服务资源';
+comment on table master.application is '服务资源';
-comment on column master.resource.context_path is '服务名称';
+comment on column master.application.context_path is '服务名称';
-comment on column master.resource.name is '名称';
+comment on column master.application.name is '名称';
-comment on column master.resource.type is '类型';
+comment on column master.application.type is '类型';
-comment on column master.resource.value is '路径';
+comment on column master.application.value is '路径';
-alter table master.resource owner to postgres;
+alter table master.application owner to postgres;

-create table if not exists master.resource_customer
+create table if not exists master.application_customer (
-(
     id          bigserial primary key,
     customer_id bigint not null,
-    resource_id bigint not null,
+    application_id bigint not null,
     store_id bigint not null
 );
-comment on table master.resource_customer is '营业员与服务资源关联';
+comment on table master.application_customer is '营业员与服务资源关联';
-comment on column master.resource_customer.customer_id is '营业员ID';
+comment on column master.application_customer.customer_id is '营业员ID';
-comment on column master.resource_customer.resource_id is '服务资源ID';
+comment on column master.application_customer.application_id is '服务资源ID';
-comment on column master.resource_customer.store_id is '商户ID';
+comment on column master.application_customer.store_id is '商户ID';
-alter table master.resource_customer owner to postgres;
+alter table master.application_customer owner to postgres;

 create table if not exists master.store_customer
 (